thorstenhirsch/adelheid/README.md

 later, you can always update your settings and re-initiate a synchro nization.

 # Installation
-You need a recent ruby installation with the builder gem ('''gem install builder''').
+You need a recent ruby installation with the bundler gem ('''gem install bundler''').
-Then you can run '''build''' to install all necessary ruby modules.
+Then you can run '''bundle''' to install all necessary ruby modules.
 If every- thing went fine '''rails s''' will start adelheid.

 '''bin/install''' will download & install the required software, if not available: